kendevco/foliomark5/README.md

-# FolioMark5: Ken Courtney's Portfolio and Project Showcase
+# FolioMark5: Ken's Portfolio v5 and Project Showcase

-Welcome to the repository for [folio.kendev.co](https://folio.kendev.co), my personal portfolio and project showcase built with Payload CMS.
+Welcome to the repository for [foliomark5.kendev.co](https://foliomark5.kendev.co), my personal portfolio and project showcase built with Payload CMS v5.

 ## About This Project